-3.2.4 Sensor Artifacts caused by sensor overheating artifacts
+3.2.4 Artifacts caused by sensor overheating

-During the measurements overheating of sensors was observed in all locations utilizing the weatherproof boxes (P{ground}, F{roof}, 475 F{ground}, BG{ground}).
+During the measurements overheating of sensors was observed in all locations utilizing the weatherproof boxes (P{ground} , F{roof} , F{ground} , BG{ground}).
 This was due to the increase of ambient temperature after sunrise and in some locations direct sunlight heating the black weatherproof boxes.

-With the MA-series sensors (MA200, MA350) the change of the temperatureT and RH caused clearly erroneous data as seen in Figs. 12 and 13.
+With the MA-series sensors (MA200, MA350) the change of the T and RH caused clearly erroneous data as seen in Figs. 12 and 13.
 According to the instrument manual, the operating temperature for the instrument is 0-40 °C. In our deployment, the T increases even to 52 °C, which is above the operating temperature and could explain the behaviour.
-However, the anomalous activity is observed even below the 40 °C. Previous studies have shown that sharp changes in temperatureT and RH can cause positive or negative spikes in the measurement of filter-based optical methods (Caubel et al., 2018; Düsing et al., 2019).
-The reason for this artifact is considered to be mostly influenced by the detector, LED properties and other electronics affected by the temperatureT change and sorption and desorption of the filter fibers due to changing RH.
-The largest error in the measurement is when the temperatureT change was the fastest, around 9-11 in the morning.

-485 The dualspot correction was observed to amplify the measurement error of the individual spots.
+However, the anomalous activity is observed even below the 40 °C. Previous studies have shown that sharp changes in T and RH can cause positive or negative spikes in the measurement of filter-based optical methods (Caubel et al., 2018; Düsing et al., 2019).
+The reason for this artifact is considered to be mostly influenced by the detector, LED properties and other electronics affected by the T change and sorption and desorption of the filter fibers due to changing RH.
+The largest error in the measurement is when the T change was the fastest, around 9-11 in the morning.
+The dualspot correction was observed to amplify the measurement error of the individual spots.

-For the Observair sensors (F{ground} and BG{ground}) the influence of overheating was negligible when compared to SMEARIII{ground}, due to the automatic environmental compensation algorithm used in the sensors described in Caubel et al. (2018).
+450 For the Observair sensors (F{ground} and BG{ground}) the influence of overheating was negligible when compared to SMEARIII{ground}, due to the automatic environmental compensation algorithm used in the sensors described in Caubel et al. (2018).

-The large overall change in temperature \underline{T} most likely caused a strain on the pumps reducing the lifetime of the sensors.
+The large overall change in T most likely caused a strain on the pumps reducing the lifetime of the sensors.
 This may have contributed to the failure of the MA350 sensor pump during deployment.
-With AE51, at the P{roof}, no problems related to temperature \underline{T} and RH were observed due to the deployment location being inside in a controlled laboratory space, but similar behavior could be expected if these sensors are deployed in ambient conditions.
+With AE51, at the P{roof}, no problems related to T

+455 and RH were observed due to the deployment location being inside in a controlled laboratory space, but similar behavior could be expected if these sensors are deployed in ambient conditions.

-495 Figure 12.
-MA350 temperatureExample of the MA200 T/RH artifact.
-Panels are; as time series of a) time series of eBC, b) temperature (°C(T) and relative humidity (%),(RH), and c) the temperatureT and RH change in (°Crate (dT dr1 and dRH dr1, respectively).
-All data are 5-min-1), averages.
+Figure 12.
+Example of the MA200 T/RH artifact as time series of a) eBC, b) temperature (T) and relative humidity (RH), and c) the T and RH change rate (dT dt-1 and dRH dt-1, respectively).
+All data are 5-min averages.

-500 Figure 13.
-Example of the MA350 temperature[/RH artifact-Panels-are; a) as time series of a) eBC, b) temperature (°C(T) and relative humidity (%),(RH), and c) the temperature[T and RH] change in (°Crate (dT dt-1 and dRH dt-1, respectively).
-All data are 5-min-1, averages.
+Figure 13.
+Example of the MA350 T/RH artifact as time series of a) eBC, b) temperature (T) and relative humidity (RH), and c) the T and RH change rate (dT dt-1 and dRH dt-1, respectively).
+All data are 5-min averages.